22009011/Simulation-project--Digital-Electronics/README.md

 using Verilog programming.

-Developed by: Senthamil Selvan
+Developed by: THANJIYAPPAN.K

-registerNumber: 212222230139
+registerNumber: 212222240108
 ```
 ```